-The Director of Governance and Solicitor to the Council are responsible for ensuring that the Constitution is reviewed regularly.
+The Strategic Director (Corporate Resources) and the Monitoring Officer are responsible for ensuring that the Constitution is reviewed regularly.
 It is not practical to undertake a full yearly review, so specific areas are selected each year.
-During 2017/18 the training policy for councillors was reviewed and work was commenced on a number of other areas that will be delivered in 2018/19.
+During 2018/19 the financial procedure rules were reviewed, the Responsibility for Functions and Proper Officer Appointments was reviewed and work was commenced on a number of other areas following organisational structure changes that came into effect on 1 January 2019.
 The Governance Committee recommended the changes for approval by the Council.
 All are documented on our website.

-The Annual Report of the work of the Governance Committee for 2017/18 was presented to the Annual Council Meeting on 23 May 2018.
+The Annual Report of the work of the Governance Committee for 2018/19 was presented to the Annual Council Meeting on 17 May 2019.
 This gave a positive opinion on the system of internal control.
 The Governance Committee continued to be assured of the integrity and reliability of data held in financial statements.
 The work undertaken by Internal and External Audit provided detailed assurance on those areas of the Council's work which were the subject of reports.

-The assurances from the Director of Finance, Housing and Community, Director of Governance and Director of Environment and Corporate Assets and the work of Internal and External Audit together supported the Committee in forming their opinion of the financial statements, enabling them to agree to sign the 2016/17 accounts in accordance with the regulations.
-For this year, the same process provides the committee with the necessary assurances to approve the 2017/18 accounts at its meeting on 28 June 2018.
+The assurances from the Strategic Director (Corporate Resources) and the Strategic Director (Operations and Commercial) and the work of Internal and External Audit together supported the Committee in forming their opinion of the financial statements, enabling them to agree to sign the 2017/18 accounts in accordance with the regulations.
+For this year, the same process provides the committee with the necessary assurances to approve the 2018/19 accounts at its meeting on 27 June 2019.